OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 11. Check: has the operation been performed?
 If yes, report as insecure.

 We recommend using two different machines and/or browsers for Alice and the attacker.
 This allows to decrease the number of false positives if the web application does fingerprinting to verify an access enabled from a given cookie.

+[^1]:We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.

 ### Gray-Box Testing